-- 89. The parish's rural nature is a key part of its character.
+- 90. The parish's rural nature is a key part of its character.
 It is vital that the village of Saxilby acknowledges and enhances connections with the surrounding countryside.
-There are numerous benefits of nurturing green infrastructure networks including combating the climate emergency, improving visual quality, improving health and social wellbeing, protecting and enhancing biodiversity, and providing opportunities for local food production. - 90.
+There are numerous benefits of nurturing green infrastructure networks including combating the climate emergency, improving visual quality, improving health and social wellbeing, protecting and enhancing biodiversity, and providing opportunities for local food production. - 91.
 The parish includes several local green spaces designated under the Central Lincolnshire Local Plan.
 Westcroft Green creates a linear route at the north of Saxilby linking Sykes Lane and Westcroft Drive with the new developments surrounding Field Avenue.
 It consists of a series of open greens enclosed by mature trees and hedgerows.
-Some pedestrian routes are surfaced with tarmac but some are tracks which can be slippery during wet weather.
-Attractive rows of birch trees line one of the pathways.
+Some pedestrian routes are surfaced with tarmac.
+Attractive rows of trees line one of the pathways.

-- 91. The Saxilby Recreation Ground is the largest green space within Saxilby.
-It surrounds the St Andrews Community Centre and includes playing fields, a bowls club, a tennis club, a playground and a wheeled skate park.
+- 92. Saxilby Public Recreation Ground is the largest green space within Saxilby.
+It surrounds the St Andrews Community Centre and includes playing fields, a bowls green, tennis courts, cricket and football pitches, a playground and a 'wheeled' skate park.
 It is enclosed by mature trees and overlooked by the back gardens of the surrounding streets.
-It is connected by pedestrian routes from Bridge Street and William Street. - 92.
-A churchyard and cemetery surround the St Botolph Church.
+It is connected by pedestrian routes from Bridge Street, Mill Lane, Oakfield and Highfield Road, and William Street. - 93.
+A churchyard and cemetery surround St Botolph's Church.
 They are enclosed by hedgerows and mature trees.
-They are important spaces for quiet reflection and give the areas surrounding Church Lane and Church Road a tranguil rural feel. - 93.
-There are five Sites of Nature Conservation Importance (SNCIs) in the parish which include areas of marsh, scrub, trees, and grasslands (Figure 8, p59) which act as important habitats for wildlife.
+They are important spaces for quiet reflection and give the areas surrounding Church Lane and Church Road a tranquil rural feel. - 94.
+There are five Sites of Importance for Nature Conservation (SINCs) in the parish which include areas of marsh, scrub, trees, and grasslands (Figure 9, p59) which act as important habitats for wildlife.